 Although no contraceptive is 100% effective, the implant provides protection in more than 99% of women, making it one of the most effective contraceptives available.

-How is a hormonal implant inserted?
+How is a contraceptive implant inserted?

 It's fitted at a doctor's clinic during a very small surgical procedure.
 The doctor will first give you some local anaesthetic.
 Then, the implant is inserted just under the skin of your inner arm.
-This won't be painful now.

 Once it's done, you'll be able to feel the rod under the skin but there shouldn't be any discomfort.
 Be sure to check it's still there and hasn't moved from time to time.
 If you think the rod is slowly changing its position, speak to your doctor.